likhithsj/SE-Project/README.md

 **SOLUTION SETUP:**

 To run the code open ToFindConversationLenght.py file, mention the name of the dataset in 'json_file_path' to find the average conversation length of the dataset.
 To filter the datasets, open ToFilterData.py file, mention the name of the dataset to filter in 'json_file_path' and mention the file path in 'path' to store the filtered the data.
-To find the frequency of programming languages do developers ask chatGPT
+Open Wordusagefrequency.py file To find the frequency of programming languages do developers ask chatGPT, mention the dataset name in 'json_file_path' to find the most common programming languages that developers ask chatGPT.

 THIRD QUESTION:
 ----------